AdobeDocs/experience-manager-64.en/help/sites-developing/framework.md

 ```
 The script fetches all those tags that have `/etc/tags` in the value of `cq:movedTo/cq:backLinks` property.
 It then iterates through the fetched result set and resolves the `cq:movedTo` and `cq:backlinks` property values to `/content/cq:tags` paths (in the case where `/etc/tags` is detected in the value).

+It's a bad practice to hard code tag base path (e.g. /etc/tags/geometrixx-outdoors/activity/biking) instead of it tag ID should be used (geometrixx-outdoors:activity/biking).
+To list tags, 'com.day.cq.tagging.servlets.TagListServlet' can be used.

+**If upgraded AEM instance runs on Claasic UI**

+> [!NOTE]
+> Classic UI is not zero downtime compliant and does not support new tag base path.
+If you want to use classic UI than `/etc/tags` needs to be created followed by `cq-tagging` component restart.
+>

+In case of upgraded AEM instances supported by TagManager API and running in Classic UI:

+1. Once references to old tag base path `/etc/tags` are replaced by using tagId or new tag location `/content/cq:tags`, you can migrate tags to the new location `/content/cq:tags` in CRX followed by component restart.

+1. After migrating tags to the new location, run the above mentioned script.